deveel/deveel.webhooks/docs/basic_usage_management.md

 ## Using the Mnagement Service

-You can proceed by creating a new API controller and name it `WebhookSubscriptionController`, specifying one of the arguments of type `IWebhookSubscriptionManager` in the constructor>
+You can proceed by creating a new API controller and name it `WebhookSubscriptionController`, specifying one of the arguments of type `WebhookSubscriptionManager<MongoWebhookSubscription>` in the constructor, that you can use to manage the subscriptions:

 ``` csharp
 using System;